JOwen-ster/CPSC490-Project/README.md

 # CPSC490-Project

-A modern webapp that helps organizer commits using a graph and sidepanel.
+A modern webapp that helps organize issues using a graph and sidepanel.